MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

   - **DocUrlHash** - a hash representing the document uniquely.
 (Note – no way to find out the actual details of the document from this.
 It's just a unique representation of the document.)

-  - **IsCategorized** - is the OLE control categorized to load in office
+  - **IsCategorized** - is the OLE control categorized to load in Office

   - **IsInsertable** - is the OLE control insertable or not